svermeulen/vim-macrobatics/README.md

 nmap gs <plug>(Mac_StoreCurrent)
 ```

 Then, the next time you want to give a name to the active macro, you can execute `"xgs` where `x` is the register you want to associate with the active macro.
-You can then record some number of new macro by executing `gr`, while also having access to the `x` macro (which you can replay by executing `"xgp`).
+You can then record some number of new macros by executing `gr`, while also having access to the `x` macro (which you can replay by executing `"xgp`).

 Note that in addition to replaying the `x` macro with `"xgp`, you can also re-record with `"xgr`, append with `"xggr`, or prepend with `"xggp`.

-# Nested macros

-TBD

 # Configuration